kfahn22/Treemap-of-Coding-Train-Challenges/README.md

 drawTreemap();
 ```

 The d3.js examples use svg container, which is not something that is natively supported in p5.js.
 I was able to create my own version (with some help from chatGPT) using a createGraphics buffer.
 In drawTreemap(), we loop through the nodes of `root.leaves()`, retrieving the challenge name (node.data.name) and showcase count (node.value), and the x, y positions of the start and end of the rectangles (node.x0, node.x1, node.y0, node.y1).
-I am also storing the name of the parent category (node.parent), which I add in subtitle below the treemap.
+I am also storing the name of the parent category (node.parent), which I add in a subtitle below the treemap.

 ```JavaScript
 graphics.push({